openjdk/jdk/test/micro/org/openjdk/bench/valhalla/sandbox/corelibs/mapprotos/README.md

-# Prototype implementations of HashMaps using inline classes for the table entries.
+# Prototype implementations of HashMaps using value classes for the table entries.

    **NOTE: The implementations have NOT been optimized or tuned.**

-## HashMap uses Open Addressing to store all entries in a table of inline classes
+## HashMap uses Open Addressing to store all entries in a table of value classes
 The hash of the key is used as the first index into the table.
 If there is a collision, double hashing (with a static offset) is used to probe subsequent locations for available storage.
 The Robin Hood hashing variation on insertion is used to reduce worst case lookup times.